Chia-Network/chia-blockchain/docs/5-protocols.md

     proof: ProofOfTime
 ```
 A message from a timelord to a full node with a proof of time.
-This is send as soon as the proof of finished, and may contain one of several types of proofs (fast, small, etc).
+This is sent as soon as the proof of finished, and may contain one of several types of proofs (fast, small, etc).

 The full node either creates a `FullBlock` and propagates it, or sends the proof to peers that have the rest of the block already.